devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

 * include sponsors in all conference activities, and
 * maintain a low attendee to sponsor ratio (about 18 attendees per sponsor).

-Sponsors have recognition on the website and social media before and during the event, and the opportunity for short elevator pitches during the program.
+Sponsors have recognition on the website and social media before and during the event, and the opportunity for short pitches during the program.

 Sponsors are encouraged to represent themselves by actively participating and engaging with the attendees as peers.
 All attendees are welcome to propose any subject they want during the open spaces, but this is a community-focused conference, so heavy marketing will probably work against making a good impression.
 We suggest sending practitioners to interact with their peers at DevOpsDays on their own terms.

 We expect over 300 attendees based on venue capacity and past participation, and they will represent the diverse nature of the DC-Maryland-Virginia economy, including government,  government contractor, private sector, non-profit, and international NGO participants.

 DevOpsDays DC does not share registration information directly with sponsors, but feel free to ask attendees for their contact details.

-DevOpsDays DC does not share registration information directly with sponsors, but feel free to ask attendees for their contact details.
-We do not have vendor booths, sell product presentations, or distribute attendee contact lists.

 ## Kubernetes Days DC 2024 Co-Sponsorship Opportunities